-The primary purposes of Florida’s statewide assessments are to improve classroom instruction, to serve as an accountability tool for assessing student achievement of the Next Generation Sunshine State Standards (NGSSS), and to measure progress of individual students schools, districts, and the state towards adequate yearly progress (AYP) goals.
-Reports of Florida’s statewide assessment results do not provide comparisons to results of other states or the nation.
+The primary purposes of Florida’s statewide assessments are to improve classroom instruction, to serve as an accountability tool for assessing student achievement of the Florida Standards Assessments in mathematics and reading and the Next Generation Sunshine State Standards (NGSSS), in science, and to measure progress of individual students, schools, districts, and the state towards adequate yearly progress (AYP) goals.
+Reports of Florida’s statewide assessment results do not provide comparisons to the results of other states or the nation.

 NAEP measures students’ cumulative knowledge and not necessarily what they were taught in the current school year.
 NAEP state-level assessments are administered to representative samples of grade 4, 8, and 12 students.
 The primary purposes of NAEP are to enable states to monitor their progress over time and to compare results with those of other states and across the nation.
 NAEP does not report scores for individual students, schools, or districts (except for the 21 Trial Urban Districts).

 In each administration of NAEP, samples of students in grades 4, 8, and 12 take only one subject and only a portion of the test in that one subject.
 Within the subject area, students are given a sample of questions.
 The test is timed and the total actual time on the test is about an hour.
 Approximately half of the questions are multiple-choice and the other half are extended-response.